PythonRSAS/pythonrsas.github.io/_posts/2022-06-20-1-Rearrange-Array-Elements-by-Sign.md

 # My brute forece solution

 As usual, we start with a brute force solution.
-Any swapping should be ruled out because the problem says to keep the current order as much as possible.

 We keep 2 arrays, one positive and one negative, and then we zip them up.

 <div class="code-head"><span>code</span>rearrange_by_sign_bf.py</div>